Sanjeevan1998/ml-ops-project/README.md

 - Processed datasets will be stored in persistent storage (200GB) on **Chameleon Cloud** for use in model training and retraining.

 **Online Streaming Pipeline (Real-Time Processing)**:
 - Built using **Kafka** and **Zookeeper**, this pipeline will simulate real-time patient journal entries being ingested into the system.
+We might use Kafka (or a lightweight queue like Redis Streams, if complexity is too high) to simulate real-time entry streaming.
 - The streaming data will be used for inference (model predictions) and monitoring (e.g., detecting data drift or anomalies).
 - The pipeline will also store incoming data in persistent storage for further analysis and retraining.